Top questions parents have when employing a nanny

 The parents do not have to withhold income tax from their nanny’s pay, but may choose to do so if the nanny asks them to.
 In that case, the nanny would need to complete a W-4 to allow the employer to calculate the correct withholding amount.

 Parents who use a nanny for their child care needs may be eligible for the child care credit.
-The credit can be worth as much as 35 percent of $6,000 in qualifying expenses for two or more children.
+The credit can be worth as much as 35 percent of $3,000 in qualifying expenses for one child or $6,000 for two or more children.

 Parents aren’t done yet.
 The questions begin again when it comes to state taxes, as each state has different requirements and processes.
 Parents can check with their state department of revenue for information or consult a tax professional for assistance.